Responsible play

 Where to go for help:

-- GamCare (https://www.gamcare.org.uk) - support and online chat
+- GamCare(https://www. gamcare. org. uk) - support and online chat

-- BeGambleAware (https://www.begambleaware.org) - information and assistance in the UK
+- BeGambleAware(https://www. begambleaware. org) - information and assistance in UK

-- Gamblers Anonymous (https://www.gamblersanonymous.org) - international community
+- Gamblers Anonymous(https://www. gamblersanonymous. org) - international community

-- National aid lines in your country
+- National help lines in your country

-- Only play for free money
+- Play only with free money

-- Set your budget and time limit in advance
+- Budget and time limit in advance

 - Take breaks